 This MTW activity allows the Agency to select SCCHA-owned housing for project-based assistance without a competitive process, saving both staff time and other costs that would be related to a competitive process.
-As a result of this activity, SCCHA can cost-effectively and efficiently ensure that these project-based units are available.
+As a result of this activity, SCCHA is able to cost-effectively and efficiently ensure that these project-based units are available.

-SCCHA awarded PBVs to a Housing Authority-owned project, Hawthorn and plans to self-award in FY2025 and following years, for the projects at the East Santa Clara site.
+SCCHA awarded PBVs to a Housing Authority-owned project, Hawthorn and plans to self-award in FY2026 and following years, for the projects at the East Santa Clara site.
 The Housing Authority will also use this activity as opportunities are available.

-There are no planned non-significant changes to this activity nor its authorizations.
+There are no planned non-significant changes or modifications to this activity and its authorizations.